SGo-Go/nxUML/README.md

 It can be easily used as an extension to Doxygen for tunable generating collaboration diagrams.

+TODO list (urgent):
+* extended support of qualifiers and templated classes
+* parser for Python codes, as well as UFX and XMI files
+* export to UFX and XMI

 Copyright (C) 2014 nxUML

 Sergiy Gogolenko <sergiy.gogolenko@gmail.com>